Ken (doll): Sugar Daddy Ken

-In October 2009, Mattel announced a new Palm Beach line which included a "Sugar's Daddy Ken" doll aimed for adult collectors.
+In October 2009, Mattel announced a new Palm Beach line which included a "Sugar Daddy Ken" doll aimed for adult collectors.
 The said line officially debuted in the spring of 2010.
 The line proved to be controversial, because of Ken's suggestive-sounding name.
 The doll had a more mature appearance and came with a West Highland Terrier puppy.
 Mattel defended the doll's name, saying that the puppy's name is "Sugar", thus making Ken "Sugar's Daddy".
+The doll's outfit resembled an outfit worn by a socialite seen in Slim Aarons' photo Palm Springs Party.